 Enough playing anthropologist!
 I believe I made my starting point.
 Time to land on our field.
 Let’s get back to our team’s (Voizzup) point of focus in technology: data analysis at the service of on-air content evaluation in Radio industry.

-Guess what, data aren’t magic either.
+Guess what, data are not magic either.
 By just collecting them, we don’t produce an impact.
 Data analysis tools help us find, observe over time and understand cause-effect relations.
 Again, it’s the science behind the technology that generates improvement.

-By (data) science, we mean scientific method: testing causality, documenting results and sharing learning to be challenged in the future.
+By (data) science, we are referring to scientific method: testing causality, documenting results and sharing learning to be challenged in the future.
 We won’t go very deep into scientific method in this article.
-Instead, we will tackle the difficulty radio professionals seem to have comprehending data analytics as just tools.
+Instead, we will tackle the difficulty radio professionals seem to have understanding data analytics as just tools.
 We intend to describe the different stages we have encountered in the learning curve when using on-air content evaluation tools.
-From making sense out of collected data, to empathetically understanding the psychology behind audience’s listening behaviours.
+From making sense of collected data, to empathetically understanding the psychology behind audience’s listening behaviours.

-Several professionals in the teams we work with have described the time before having analytics for daily on-air content evaluation this way.
+Many professionals in the teams we work with have described the time before having analytics for daily on-air content evaluation this way.
 They rely on gut feeling.
-They have to, given the lack of insights.
-Often, assumptions, inherited absolute truths and undisputed beliefs drive content related decisions.
+They are forced to, given the lack of insights.
+Frequently, assumptions, inherited absolute truths and undisputed beliefs drive content related decisions.
 Intuition is a highly valuable skill.
 However, limiting to intuition as your only prompter when deciding what to bring, keep or remove on-air, is far from ideal.

-Most stations we worked with had strong but wrong assumptions before they started evaluating content with Voizzup.
+Most of the stations we have worked with had strong but wrong assumptions before they started evaluating content with Voizzup.

-- “Commercial breaks have the worst performance, songs are safe”
+- “Commercial breaks perform the worst, songs are safe”

-- “We are a news&talk station with a focus on business, our listeners have no interest in sports”
+- “We are a news&talk station with a focus on business, our listeners are not interested in sports”

 - “Playing a brand new song, previously unheard, every day is a strong feature in our programming”

-- “Listeners are tired of this topic, we’ve been covering it for way too long”
+- “Our listeners are tired of this topic, we have been covering it for way too long”

 You can be convinced and wrong.

 A sudden source of light in the middle of darkness can be blinding, at least for a while.
-Moving from a very silent reality dominated by our intuition, to a noisy new scenario full of data points and daily second-by-second insights is baffling, for everyone.
+Going from a very silent reality characterised by our intuition, to a noisy new world filled with data points and second-by-second insights is baffling, for everyone.
 Every new show team we activate, has this initial reaction.
-The ability to find cause-effect relations between what you do on-air and how listeners respond needs to be trained.
-Everybody’s first attempts are usually dragged by insecurities, fears and obsessions.
-Resistance is a very human attitude when our core beliefs, purely based on intuition or unchallenged conventions, are potentially refuted by data.
-Our colleague Tommy often mentions Star Wars’ Jedi code for explaining this: Fear is the path to the Dark Side.
-The Force requires discipline and training, which never end.
+The ability to find cause-effect relations between what you do on-air and how listeners respond needs training.
+People’s first attempts are often hindered by insecurities, fears, and obsessions.
+Resistance is a natural human reaction when our core beliefs, based solely on intuition or unchallenged conventions, are potentially challenged by data.
+Our colleague, Tommy, often mentions Star Wars’ Jedi code for explaining this: Fear is the path to the Dark Side.
+The Force requires discipline and training that never ends.

-It’s probably not an exaggeration saying most radio professionals we’ve worked with suspected that daily content evaluation would constrain their freedom and creativity.
-At the same time, the first impulse for some of them when starting to use data was to examine (almost torture) themselves.
-Soon after seeing listeners reacting second-by-second, they acknowledged the power they have on-air.
-That made them more responsible (Tommy calls this the Spiderman effect) and, paradoxically, also freer.
+It is probably not an exaggeration saying most radio professionals we’ve worked with suspected that daily content evaluation would limit their freedom and creativity.
+At the same time, the initial impulse for some people when they started using data was to examine (almost torture) themselves.
+After seeing listeners react second-by-second, they realised the power they had on-air.
+This made them more responsible (Tommy refers to this as the Spiderman effect) and, paradoxically, also freer.

-Once, the host of a music morning show learned of the death of an artist from local underground music scene when she was on-air.
+Once, the host of a music morning show learned of the death of an artist from the local underground music scene when she was on-air.
 She cried during the show.
-And she deeply regretted doing so.
-Until she saw that such demonstration of authenticity was actually the most engaging moment for listeners since we started measuring their reactions.
+She deeply regretted it.
+Until she saw this demonstration of authenticity was the most engaging moment for listeners since we started measuring their reactions.

-Relying on impressions which come from fear is not a good idea.
+Relying on impressions that come from fear is not a good idea.

-First step to overcome the burden is taking the driving seat, conquering the dashboard, owning the data.
+The first step to overcoming the burden is taking the driving seat, conquering the dashboard and owning the data.
 They are collected, processed and displayed for you to use.
-Remember, it’s just a tool.
+Remember, it is just a tool.

 To clarify, this piece of technology won’t replace the team of the radio station making decisions, implementing changes or dictating strategies.
 Nonetheless, it provides radio professionals with abundant and detailed information for them to answer their questions.
-The on-air or programming team needs to formulate questions first and figure out how to sort them, based on relevancy and priority.
+The on-air or programming team must formulate questions first and figure out how to prioritise them based on relevance.

-Raw data or even processed and beautifully shown data on a dashboard are not insights.
+Raw data or even processed and beautifully displayed data on a dashboard are not insights.
 Insights need to be produced from data.
-By formulating questions previously, having a schedule of what and why we need to evaluate, finding patterns with a possible impact worth exploring and filtering out non-causation correlations.
+By formulating questions beforehand, having a schedule of what we need to evaluate and why, finding patterns with a possible impact that are worth exploring and filtering out non-causal correlations.

-Also, some show teams start getting rid of their fears by now.
-They begin challenging core preexisting beliefs, confirming some and denying others.
-In both cases, gaining knowledge.
+Some show teams also start getting rid of their fears at this stage.
+They begin challenging their core preexisting beliefs, confirming some and denying others.
+Gaining knowledge in both cases.

-Super popular radio host in his market.
-He has been directing and presenting this morning show for more than ten years.
-Always based his decisions purely on intuition.
-It’s in his nature, he’s a radio beast.
-From the first day using Voizzup he embraced it and, most importantly, owned it.
-Soon, he started testing new elements for the show and being confident about their results, keeping some and discarding others, after two weeks of tests on-air.
+A super popular radio host in his market.
+He has been directing and hosting this morning show for over ten years.
+He always based his decisions purely on intuition.
+It is in his nature; he is a radio beast.
+From the first day he used Voizzup, he embraced it and, most importantly, owned it.
+Soon, he began testing new elements for the show and being confident in the results, keeping some and discarding others, after two weeks of testing on-air.

-Attitude becomes methodology at this stage.
-Losing fears and questioning beliefs turns into confirming and rejecting assumptions, systematically.
-In other words, the scientific method for experimentation is our new framework.
+The attitude becomes methodology at this stage.
+Losing fears and challenging beliefs turns into a systematic process of confirming and rejecting assumptions.
+That is, the scientific method of experimentation is our new framework.

-At this point, the team of the station formulates hypothesis, refutes or validates them through experiments, defines and manipulates independent variables, measures dependent variables, reach and document conclusions.
+At this point, the team of the station formulates hypotheses, refutes or validates them through experimentation, defines and manipulates independent variables, measures dependent variables, reach and document their conclusions.

-Believe it or not, most times this takes place with the team avoiding the use of such laboratory terminology or even ignoring the scientific nature of the methodology in the first place.
+Believe it or not, most of the time, the team avoids using such laboratory terminology or even ignoring the scientific nature of the methodology in the first place.

-The teams at the stations we work with, together with us, have conducted tens of experiments in recent years.
-We have introduced isolated modifications in the on-air content or structure of radio shows and measured whether the impact on Time Spent Listening, in most cases, was positive.
+Our team, together with the teams at the stations we work with, have conducted tens of experiments in recent years.
+We made isolated modifications in the on-air content or structure of radio shows and measured whether the impact on Time Spent Listening was positive, in most cases.
 Some of those manipulated variables were: